rktjmp/lush.nvim/BUILD.md

 **`to_lua`**

-- Converts a parsed lush spec into group-attribute pairs for insertion inside a lua table form.
+- Converts a parsed lush spec into `group = group-attributes` strings for insertion inside a lua table form.
 - Accepts
   - none